The following is an except from the script of body fail body, written by Yoni Tamang:

 THE SECRETARY (V.O.):

 As I walked in the vortex the cold stung the skin between my thighs.
 The man with his flowers, wrapped in plastic, trotted past in shorts and I wondered: who will die first, me or the begonias?
 A high rise loomed above, its summit lost in snow.
 He fluttered for the fob, lifted it to the keypad.
-A rush.
 A beep.

-My fingers, like the city, turning white, remembered the empty lot speckled with glass and cups where I felt you, finally, inside me.
+My fingers, like the city, turning white, remembered the empty lot speckled with glass where I felt you, finally, inside me.
 The weight of brick and steel pinned that past to a patch of soil.
-We are sinking, entombed.
-He knocked the slush from his sneakers.
-The door, wedged ajar with ice, exhaled, and in its curling breath I stood.
+We are sinking, entombed here.